 Instrumental insemination equipment is required for this course.
 Limited sets of instrumental insemination equipment will be available for rent.
 To reserve a set of insemination equipment please contact the instructor by email: Cahit.email@example.com

-Please note class may be postponed if less than 3 students enroll.
+Please not class may be postponed or canceled if less than 3 students enroll.
 Bee suits, gloves, virgin queens and drones will be provided.

 About the instructor

 Cahit Ozturk, Ph.D.